opensearch-project/project-website/_posts/2025-06-06-Unlocking-Agentic-AI-experiences-with-OpenSearch.md

 appears to be the most efficient with the lowest average latency.
 ```

-After receiving the initial analysis of OpenTelemetry traces and latency data, you can ask follow-up questions for a deeper investigation.
-In this example, you can investigate why the `loadgenerator` has high average latencies:
+After receiving the initial analysis of OpenTelemetry traces and latency data, you can ask follow-up questions to perform a deeper investigation.
+The following example shows an investigation into why the `loadgenerator` has high average latencies:

 ```bash
 > why does loadgenerator have high average latencies?